dimsav/elasticsearch-reference/README.md

 ## Filtering

-Fiters the above results by requiring `age` to be greater than 30.
+Searches for documents where name matches "Joe" and fiters them by requiring `age` to be greater than 30.

 ```
 GET /megacorp/employee/_search